gisodal/wmc/README.md

 ## Installation

-In order to retreive (and update) all neccesary repositories, run:
+In order to retreive (and update) all neccesary repositories, type:
 > ./scripts/git-pull

-To build, run:
+To build, type:
 > make

 Binaries will be installed in the '<path/to/source>/bin' folder.